 Phytofarming: '© Antony van der Ent

-At Syllucid, we reduce climate impact in our USB cables by supporting Fairtrade Gold which works to improve safe working conditions, social development, environmental protection and organisational development.
+At Syllucid, we are working on fair and sustainable USB cables and reduce climate impact in many ways.
+Firstly, by supporting Fairtrade Gold which works to improve safe working conditions, social development, environmental protection and organisational development.
 We donate to agroforestry impact projects with PUR projects.
 We also use circular methods for recycled materials in our cables for example, recycled and conflict-free tin solder from Stannol and recycled nylon plastic.

 To add, the design of our ‘Syllucid Charge’ magnetic cables reduces the need for multiple cables because the modular magnetic connector work for multiple devices.
 Improved cable durability also means they last longer than cheaply made cables that break easily.